Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 The sets $C$ and $tC$ serve as generating (trivial) cofibrations.
 Together with the fact that a category of spectra built on a locally presentable category is again locally presentable, this proves the model structures are combinatorial.
 The stable injective structures are obtained by Bousfield localization in the usual way, which exists because the levelwise structures are left proper and combinatorial. \end{proof}

-\begin{proposition} Work over $\Delta$-generated spaces.
-Fix a compact Lie group $G$ and fix a universe $\cat{U}$ which we take to mean a $G$-universe when working equivariantly.
-The following model structures are $h$-monoidal: \begin{enumerate} \item The levelwise (projective) model structure on orthogonal spectra (of Theorem 6.5 in \cite{MMSS}). \item The positive model structure on orthogonal spectra (of Theorem 14.1 in \cite{MMSS}). \item The flat model structure on orthogonal spectra (of Proposition 1.3.5 in \cite{stolz-thesis}). \item The positive flat model structure on orthogonal spectra (of Proposition 1.3.10 in \cite{stolz-thesis}).

-\item The levelwise (projective) model structure on $G$-equivariant orthogonal spectra (of Theorem III.2.4 in \cite{mandell-may-equivariant}). \item The positive model structure on $G$-equivariant orthogonal spectra (of Theorem III.2.10 in \cite{mandell-may-equivariant}). \item The flat model structure on $G$-equivariant orthogonal spectra (of Theorem 2.3.13 of in \cite{stolz-thesis}). \item The positive flat model structure on $G$-equivariant orthogonal spectra (obtained by redefining the cofibrations from the model structure above to be isomorphisms in level 0).
+\begin{proposition} Let $G$ be a compact Lie group and fix a universe $\cat{U}$, that we take to mean a $G$-universe when working equivariantly.
+Assume all spectra are built on $\Delta$-generated spaces.
+The following eight model structures (4 stable and 4 unstable) are $h$-monoidal: \begin{enumerate} \item The levelwise projective (stable) model structure on $G$-equivariant orthogonal spectra (of Theorem III.2.4 and III.4.2 in \cite{mandell-may-equivariant}). \item The positive (stable) model structure on $G$-equivariant orthogonal spectra (of Theorem III.2.10 and III.5.3 in \cite{mandell-may-equivariant}). \item The flat (stable) model structure on $G$-equivariant orthogonal spectra (of Theorem 2.3.13 of in \cite{stolz-thesis}). \item The positive flat (stable) model structure on $G$-equivariant orthogonal spectra (obtained by redefining the cofibrations from the model structure above to be isomorphisms in level 0, of Theorem 2.3.27 in \cite{stolz-thesis}). \end{enumerate} \end{proposition}